cau-placc/pakcs/docs/src/tooldocs/cass/Deterministic.md

 or if it depends on some non-deterministic operation.

-If calls to non-deterministic operations are encapsulated (by the use of set functions or operations from module `AllSolutions`), then it is classified as deterministic since the non-determinism does not occur at the top-level.
+If calls to non-deterministic operations are encapsulated (by the use of set functions or operations from the modules `Control.Search.AllValues` or `Control.Search.Unsafe`, then it is classified as deterministic since the non-determinism does not occur at the top-level.